James How

-James How (born Mary East; c.
+James How (occasionally spelled James Howe; born Mary East; c.
 1716 – 8 June 1780), was an English tavern owner best known for living as a married man (despite being born female) from 1732 until 1766, when legal action against an extortionist forced a permanent return to female presentation.

 How's story was the subject of contemporary newspaper articles, a section in Bram Stoker's Famous Imposters, a song in R. M. Anderson's Songs From The Howling Sea, and a painting in Ria Brodell's Butch Heroes series.
-Their gender identity and sexuality remain ambiguous, with early sources presenting How as a cross-dressing but fundamentally heteronormative cis-woman and later sources interpreting them as a trans man, gender-nonconforming, and/or sexually non-normative.
+Their gender identity and sexuality remain ambiguous, with early sources presenting How as a cross-dressing but fundamentally heteronormative cis-woman and later sources interpreting them as a transgender man, gender-nonconforming, and/or sexually non-normative.

 Early and married life

 Little is known about How's life before the age of sixteen, when they took on a male identity and the name "James How" in order to marry a seventeen-year-old female friend (first name unknown).
-The couple held a clandestine "Fleet Marriage" in 1732.
+The couple held a clandestine "fleet marriage" in 1732.
 Mr and Mrs How became respected members of their community for many years, though noted for their great commitment to privacy: they were never known to employ servants or host social functions in their home.